Primary Practicum in Rational Emotive Behavior Therapy (REBT) - Online Course

 Albert Ellis Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5145.
 Programs that do not qualify for NBCC credit are clearly identified.
 Albert Ellis Institute is solely responsible for all aspects of the programs.

-Albert Ellis Institute is recognized by the New York State Education Department’s (NYSED) State Board for Social Workers as an approved provider of continuing education for licensed social workers #0131.
+Albert Ellis Institute is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0131.